Paul Lieberstein: Early life

 Lieberstein grew up in Westport, Connecticut, the son of Judith and Stanley Lieberstein.
 He is Jewish.
-He attended Staples High School where he wrote his first sitcom with some friends and played the vibraphone in the band.
+He attended Staples High School where he wrote his first comedy script with some friends; he also played the vibraphone in the band.
 He then attended Hamilton College, where he joined Chi Psi as well as a band called "Picture This" (not the pop band of the same name).
 He graduated in 1989 with a major in economics (he "wanted to be a financier of some kind").
-Lieberstein wrote references to the fact that Office character Andy Bernard was a Chi Psi from Cornell into the storyline of several episodes of the show.
+He wrote references to the fact that Office character Andy Bernard was a member of Chi Psi from Cornell into the storyline of several episodes.
 After college, Lieberstein moved to New York City, where his first job was as an auditor at Peat Marwick International, a job that lasted six months.
-He followed that with part-time work at his father's law firm, "working as little as [he] could so [he] could write".
+He followed that with part-time work at his father's law firm, "working as little as I could so I could write".